codingfoo/til/sicp/sicp.md

 learning - start with simple incomplete model and build up use the simplest model that works

-normal order vs applicative order evalu lisps can switch between those two models, application aka function/procedure method call. eval and apply : apply in this case is the calling of primitive expressions
+normal order vs applicative order evaluation lisps can switch between those two models, application aka function/procedure method call. eval and apply : apply in this case is the calling of primitive expressions